whalesyong/tp/docs/UserGuide.md

 ### **2. Adding Dish to Schedule: `add -dish={dishName}`**

 Adds a dish to the calendar.
-<br> if the dish name matches a recipe exactly, it will check if you have enough ingredients from the ingredients list and subtract accordingly.
-Any ingredient debts will be added to the shopping list.
+<br> if the dish name matches a recipe exactly,
+it will check if you have enough ingredients from the ingredients list and subtract accordingly.
-<br> _add dishes in lower_snake_case form_
+<br> Any ingredient debts will be added to the shopping list.
 <br> here is a rough flowchart of what goes on when adding dish
 ![img.png](images/addDishFlow.png)

+> **Warning:** __add dishes in lower_snake_case form__
+> <br> If your dish contains multiple strings it will add the first string only

 **Usage:**
 ```plaintext